The Essential Role of SOC Analysts in Modern Cybersecurity

 Tier 1 Analyst:

-- Handles alert backlog and continues monitoring
+- Handles alert backlogs and continues monitoring

 - Participates in training sessions